christabor/namebot/README.md

 Tests are available in the `tests/` folder.
 They are not super comprehensive, but there is coverage.
 Test runner is provided by nose and can be run via `make`.

+## Versioning

+Versioning style follows the semantic versioning convention.
+For more info, see http://semver.org/

 ----

 #### Support the development, if you want :)